enanomapper/nano-lazar-paper/opentox-workshop.md

   : Descriptors (features) for the query substance and the neighbor candidate

 Observation
-  : A large number of irrelevant features can lead do meaningless similarity estimates
+  : A large number of irrelevant features can lead to meaningless similarity estimates

 Relevant features
   : Features that correlate significantly with toxicity (Pearson correlation p-value < 0.05)